Punktum-dk/epp-service-specification/README.md

 #### Unimplemented Command: Delete Contact

-The `delete contact` command is not implemented by DK Hostmaster, unlinked contacts are automatically deleted by DK Hostmaster.
+The `delete contact` command is not implemented by Punktum dk, unlinked contacts are automatically deleted by Punktum dk.

 <a id="unimplemented-command-transfer-contact"></a>

 #### Unimplemented Command: Transfer Contact

-The `transfer contact` command is not implemented by DK Hostmaster, Contacts are transferred with their domain name, please see the [transfer domain](#transfer-domain) command.
+The `transfer contact` command is not implemented by Punktum dk, Contacts are transferred with their domain name, please see the [transfer domain](#transfer-domain) command.

 <a id="unsupported-contact-status-codes"></a>